Congratulations on successfully completing the Grade 8 Entry-Level Referee Course!

 Be sure to checkout Official Sports International (OSI) for Referee Starter Kits.
 OSI is the official supplier of referee uniforms for US Soccer.
 You can purchase a very reasonably priced new referee starter kit from them so you'll be ready to referee.
 I recommend getting the yellow shirt.

-US Soccer will assign you a USSF ID Number 30-45 days after course completion.
+US Soccer will assign you a 16-digit USSF ID Number 30-45 days after course completion.
 Instructions for how to download your Registration Card with your USSF ID Number printed on it can be found at "How to Print Your Registration Card" under Publications.

 R. C. Walaska